-According to CEQ regulations (40 CFR § 1508.5), a Cooperating Agency is defined as "any Federal agency other than a lead agency which has jurisdiction by law or special expertise with respect to any environmental impact involved in a proposal (or a reasonable alternative) for legislation or other major Federal action significantly affecting the quality of the human environment."
+The CEQ regulations (40 CFR 1508.5), define a Cooperating Agency as "any Federal agency other than a lead agency which has jurisdiction by law or special expertise with respect to any environmental impact involved in a proposal (or a reasonable alternative) for legislation or other major Federal action significantly affecting the quality of the human environment."
 A state or local agency of similar qualifications or when the effects are on a reservation, an Indian Tribe may, by agreement with the lead agency, become a cooperating agency.
-At this time the Project only has Federal Cooperating Agencies, and no state or local agencies or Indian Tribes have been granted Cooperating Agency status.
+At this time, there are no state or local agencies or Indian Tribes that are also Cooperating Agencies.

-In accordance with (CEQ) regulations (40 CFR § 1501.6 and 23 USC § 139), each Cooperating Agency shall:
+In accordance with (CEQ) regulations (40 CFR 1501.6 and 23 USC 139), each Cooperating Agency shall: